paytonjewell/Hero-Template/README.md

 # Hero-Template
-Hero image with centered heading text.
+Hero image with centered heading text, as well as a gradient overlay.
 Just a reminder for myself of how to code the CSS